stefanyovkovpeev/BarcelonaBackend/README.md

-The Backend of a simple conversion app for 4 currencies that simultaneously updates any currency if one's value is changed.
+The Backend of a travelling app meant as a social network for travellers staying at a certain hostel
-It works with real-time currency rates taken from exchangerate-api.com It is meant as an AWS deployment excersise.